Tuesday, January 31, 2023

 Microservice Synchronous Call:

-• Sits between client and multiple backend services and manages routing to internal MS.
+• Sits between the client and multiple backend services and manages routing to internal MS.

 • API gateway can handle.

-o (Cross-Cutting Concern) authentication/authorization/Protocol conversion/ rate limiting/Monitoring/Load balancing.
+o Authentication/authorization/Protocol conversion/ rate limiting/Monitoring/Load balancing (Cross-Cutting Concern).

 o Centralize features at single place rather than every MS.